hyperledger/fabric-sdk-node/README.md

 Please have a look at [Continuous Integration Process](docs/sdk-node-ci.md)

+### Release notes

+Check the `./release_notes` directory for the release notes of the specified release.

 ### Contributing

 Check [the documentation](./CONTRIBUTING.md) on how to contribute to this project for the full details.